 sudo apt update

-Chrome requires graphical libraries that may not be installed on minimal or server systems.
-If you see errors about missing .so files, such as:
+Chrome requires graphical libraries that may be missing on minimal or server installations.
+If Chrome fails with errors about missing .so files:

-error while loading shared libraries: libatk-1.0.so.0: cannot open shared object file: No such file or directory
+error while loading shared libraries: libatk-1.0.so.0: cannot open shared object file

 sudo apt install --fix-broken

-For persistent dependency issues, reinstall Chrome to trigger dependency resolution:
+If issues persist, reinstall Chrome to trigger full dependency resolution:

 sudo apt install --reinstall google-chrome-stable